 The Brightech string lights are waterproof and surprisingly durable.
 The manufacturer claims they can withstand up to 50 mile-per-hour winds and remain up through harsh winters without breaking.
 Customers back this up with many commenting on the strength of the cord and the quality of the lights’ construction.
 On the off chance you do run into issues, the company offers a three-year warranty on the strand and a three-month warranty on the bulbs.

 Each light contains an Edison bulb for that vintage look and delivers a warm, soft light, unlike the harsh white lights that are all too common with solar bulbs.
-If style is a primary concern for you when choosing a solar deck light, you can’t do much better than the Brightech Ambience Pro String Lights.Learn More – Check Price on Amazon
+If style is a primary concern for you when choosing a solar deck light, you can’t do much better than the Brightech Ambience Pro String Lights.Learn More & Buy Now at Amazon

 How We Chose the Best Solar Deck Lights

 When selecting the best solar deck lights, we focused on four main features: durability, illumination, lifespan and settings.